scottcarr/scottcarr.github.com/_posts/2013-2-24-haskell-copilot-pid-controller.md

     interpret 50 impulseResponse

+This runs my simulation and tells me when the trigger happens (and what the value of the observed streams are, if any).
 I put the output into a .txt file and graphed it with a python script (see end of post for code).

 As a simple first test, I tried P = 0.5, I = 0.0, D = 0.0.
 This is not really a PID controller, but just a P controller.
 Here's what I got: